Rhinoplasty

 Rhinoplasty results are stable and enduring.
 Protecting the nose from trauma during early healing and avoiding smoking optimises recovery.
 The procedure can be combined with chin augmentation or facial balancing procedures to enhance overall proportion.

-Q: Will Rhinoplasty improve my breathing?
-A: Yes.
+Yes.
 Many patients undergo "Septorhinoplasty," which combines cosmetic reshaping with functional correction of a deviated septum or enlarged turbinates.
 This improves airway function while enhancing the external appearance of the nose.